 - Is my child anxious?
 How can we manage this?

 - How can I manage and support a child with a diagnosis of ….?

-- Why has my child’s behaviour changed?
+- Why has my child’s behavior changed?
 What are their reasons for behaving this way?

-- How can I help my child improve and develop their behaviour choices?
+- How can I help my child improve and develop their behavior choices?

 - Is my child unhappy?
 If so, what can I do to help them?

 - Why are this class finding it difficult to learn?